 7. Tummy time and crawling will help my visual development.

-This is the case for two reasons: First of all, babies are close to the floor where all their toys are and the proximity and movement stimulates their eyes.
+This is the case for two reasons: First, babies are close to the floor where all their toys are and the proximity and movement stimulate their eyes.
 The second reason is the most fascinating.
-Because the left side of our brain controls the right side of our body and vice versa, the two sides of our brain need to learn to communicate and work together for us to have coordinated movements.
-As babies crawl and use their entire body reciprocally, the corpus callosum, or the part of the brain that connects the two sides together, is very stimulated.
+Because the left side of our brain controls our body’s right side and vice versa, the two sides of our brain need to learn to communicate and work together for us to have coordinated movements.
+As babies crawl and use their entire body reciprocally, the corpus callosum, or the part of the brain that connects the two sides, is very stimulated.

 This stimulation strengthens the corpus callosum, building the connections between the two sides of the brain.5 Since both sides of the brain need to work together to perceive what your baby sees, crawling enhances visual skills and helps build a foundation for good lifelong vision and reading skills.